Michigan Learning Communities

 - Max Kade German Residence

-Sophomores, juniors and seniors: Learn and practice German in an informal setting, attend cultural events and even travel to Berlin, Vienna, Munich or Hamburg.
+Sophomore, junior and senior students learn and practice German in an informal setting, attend cultural events and even travel to Berlin, Vienna, Munich or Hamburg.

 - Michigan Community Scholars Program